-The Deferred Retirement Option Program ("DROP") as defined in Chapter 121, Florida Statutes, is an alternative method of deferred payment of retirement benefits for up to 60 months or ninety-six (96) months after an eligible member of the Florida Retirement System reaches his/her normal retirement date but wishes to continue employment with a Florida Retirement System employer.
+The Deferred Retirement Option Program ("DROP") as defined in Chapter 121, Florida Statutes, is an alternative method of deferred payment of retirement benefits for up to 60 months after an eligible member of the Florida Retirement System reaches his/her normal retirement date but wishes to continue employment with a Florida Retirement System employer.
 In order to participate, the employee must submit a binding letter of resignation, establishing a deferred termination date.
 DROP will allow the participant to defer all retirement benefits payable during the DROP period.
 Upon termination of DROP, the participant will receive the DROP benefits and his/her regular retirement benefits under Chapter 121, Florida Statutes.

 - I. Participation in DROP: All Members of the Florida Retirement System are eligible for DROP.
 Members electing to participate in DROP must meet the eligibility and timeline requirements outlined in Florida Statutes. - II.
-All employees planning to participate in DROP are strongly encouraged to notify the Board by the last day of the month preceding the month of entry into the program.

-III Benefits Payable:

-- A. Sick Leave Employees will be paid terminal pay for accumulated sick leave at retirement, or, if service is terminated by death, to his/her beneficiary.
-Upon election to participate in DROP, and based upon the employee's established deferred termination date, previously accumulated sick leave as of the entry date of DROP shall be paid the employee according to the salary established at the time of entry into the DROP Program in the following prorated installments: - 1.
-Deferred Termination Date: Payment Schedule - (a) 0-12 months 1 lump payment in the month following the last month worked
+Certain K-12 instructional personnel may be permitted to extend DROP participation for up to an additional 36 months upon authorization from the District and approval by the division. - III.
+Benefits Payable: - A. Sick Leave Employees will be paid terminal pay for accumulated sick leave at retirement, or, if service is terminated by death, to his/her beneficiary.
+Upon election to participate in DROP, and based upon the employee's established deferred termination date, previously accumulated sick leave as of the entry date of DROP shall be paid the employee according to the salary established at the time of entry into the DROP Program in the following prorated installments:

-- (b) 13 through 24 months: Fifty percent (50%) at the end of the first twelve (12) months and final payment in the month following the last day worked. - (c) 25 through 36 months: Thirty-three and 1/3 percent (33 1/3) each twelve month period and final payment in the month following the last day worked. - (d) 37 through 48 months: Twenty-five percent (25%) at the end of each 12 month period and final payment in the month following the last day worked. - (e) 49 through 60 months: Twenty percent (20%) at the end of each 12 month period and final payment in the month following the last day worked. - 2.
+- 1. Deferred Termination Date: Payment Schedule - (a) 0-12 months 1 lump payment in the month following the last month worked. - (b) 13 through 24 months: Fifty percent (50%) at the end of the first twelve (12) months and final payment in the month following the last day worked. - (c) 25 through 36 months: Thirty-three and 1/3 percent (33 1/3) each twelve month period and final payment in the month following the last day worked. - (d) 37 through 48 months: Twenty-five percent (25%) at the end of each 12 month period and final payment in the month following the last day worked. - (e) 49 through 60 months: Twenty percent (20%) at the end of each 12 month period and final payment in the month following the last day worked. - 2.
 Sick leave will be earned during DROP as prescribed by Florida Statutes. - 3.
 It is in the intent of this policy that an individual entering DROP will be allowed to use sick leave which was accrued prior to this retirement and entrance into DROP.
 The procedures for utilization of such leave shall be as follows: - a.
-Sick leave earned prior to DROP shall be calculated in accordance with School Board policy. - b.
+Sick leave earned prior to DROP shall be calculated in accordance with School Board policy.

+- b.
 The value of each sick day will be computed according to the salary established at the time of entry into DROP.
 Should a DROP participant use a sick day(s) accrued prior to entrance into DROP, the monetary value of their remaining sick days shall be reduced by the value of the sick day(s) used. - c.
-Final adjustments in the total amount of compensation for accrued sick leave will be made prior to the final payment at the end of DROP.

-B. Annual Leave -
+Final adjustments in the total amount of compensation for accrued sick leave will be made prior to the final payment at the end of DROP. - B. Annual Leave -